paazmaya/salo.kobujutsu.fi/README.md

 ## Cross browser supported styling

 CSS should be passed through [online Autoprefixer at `autoprefixer.github.io`](https://autoprefixer.github.io/).
 Using there the option `"last 4 version"`.
+This will add few cross browser support related properties, which should be committed in this repository.

 ## License